Hokki-ji: History

-Hokki-ji flourished during the Nara Period, but fell into decline during the Heian Period and was taken over by Hōryū-ji Temple.
-The three-story pagoda and lecture hall were repaired during the Kamakura Period, but it began to decline again during the Muromachi Period, and by the Edo Period, only the three-story pagoda remained.
+Hokki-ji flourished during the Nara period, but fell into decline during the Heian period and was taken over by Hōryū-ji Temple.
+The three-story pagoda and lecture hall were repaired during the Kamakura period, but it began to decline again during the Muromachi period, and by the Edo period, only the three-story pagoda remained.
 In 1678, the three-story pagoda was restored, and in 1694, the lecture hall was rebuilt.

 Archaeological excavations of the temple grounds conducted after 1960 have uncovered the remains of the foundations of the main hall and lecture hall, as well as the remains of a tiled foundation for the central gate, revealing the original layout of the temple complex at the time of its construction.
-The former temple complex has the main hall and pagoda lined up on the left and right (east and west), similar to the layout of the western precincts of Hōryū-ji, but as the main hall is built on the west and the pagoda on the east, which is the opposite of Hōryū-ji Temple, and this style is called the "Hokki-ji style temple complex layout."
+The former temple complex has the main hall and pagoda lined up on the left and right (east and west), similar to the layout of the western precincts of Hōryū-ji, but the main hall was built on the west and the pagoda on the east, which is the opposite of Hōryū-ji Temple, and this style is called the "Hokki-ji style temple complex layout."

 In addition, excavation revealed that the original structures were post-hole buildings (with no foundation stone, but wooden pillars placed in holes dug into the ground) and also a stone-paved rain gutter dating back to before the construction of the original temple complex, confirming the existence of some predecessor building before the founding of Hokki-ji, which is presumed to be Okamoto Palace.
 The original complex of Hokki-ji was built along a central north-south axis, facing south, but the predecessor building and gutter were built along an axis tilted about 20 degrees west from the north-south axis.
 The central axis of the building tilted about 20 degrees west is also common to the remains of the Wakakusa temple complex, the predecessor of Hōryū Temple.